acaizu00/about-me-/README.md

 - c+h encouraged if we're friends or i know you.

+- dont be weird and we'll be cool.

 dni:

 - basic dni criteria. i hide and block freely otherwise.

 - MINORS. gtho